MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 - Choose a suitable password to be used for your Virtual Machines administrator account (username: AzureAdmin)

 - Wait for the deployment to complete.
-This will take around 30 minutes (the VPN gateways take a while).
+This will take around 5 minutes

 ## Task 2 : Explore and verify the deployed resources